 Conditional Market Support¶

-In v1, conditional markets may be set up by creating events which uses the outcome tokens of another event as collateral tokens, creating a deeper set of outcome tokens.
+In v1, conditional markets may be set up by creating events which uses the conditional tokens of another event as collateral tokens, creating a deeper set of conditional tokens.

 For example, let’s suppose there are two oracles which report on the following questions: